 Also note that magic all-in-one command line and GUI keep you away from deep understanding of your spike sorting tool chain.
 Writting simple code block can help you a lot to realize and overcome difficulties.

 So for this method:

 - 1. Launch jupyter notebook (easy if you have anaconda)

+- 2. Copy/paste:

-- 2. Copy/paste this notebook
+- · this notebook

+- or this one

 - 3. Read it carrefully.

 - 4. Modify it and do your spike sorting.